 Create subnetwork system diagrams

 To create subnetwork system diagrams in the database, you must proceed in three phases.
 First, assign the diagram templates you expect the system diagrams to be based on to a utility network tier.
 Next, set up the network devices you expect as subnetwork controllers for that utility network tier.
-Then, process an update of the subnetworks.
-The workflow to execute is detailed in the next sections.
+Last, process an update of the subnetworks.
+The workflow is detailed in the sections below.

 Assign diagram templates to a utility network tier

-Assigning diagram templates to a utility network tier must be done while defining the subnetworks related to a tier using the Set Subnetwork Definition tool.
+You must assign diagram templates to a utility network tier while defining the subnetworks related to a tier using the Set Subnetwork Definition tool.

 When working with an enterprise geodatabase, this operation must be processed from a database connection established as the database utility network owner.
 The connected ArcGIS Enterprise portal account must be the portal utility network owner.

-Diagram templates assigned to utility network tiers are generally custom diagram templates with rule and layout definitions that allow producing simplified representations of subnetwork tiers.
-Specifying one of the Basic, CollapseContainers, or ExpandContainers standard templates as a subnetwork diagram template is not recommended, since their rule and layout definitions are not appropriate.
+Diagram templates assigned to utility network tiers are generally custom diagram templates with rule and layout definitions that allow you to produce simplified representations of subnetwork tiers.
+Specifying one of the Basic, CollapseContainers, or ExpandContainers standard templates as a subnetwork diagram template is not recommended since their rule and layout definitions are not appropriate.

-After a diagram template is specified as a subnetwork diagram template for a utility network tier and you are consuming the utility network service, this diagram template is no longer available in the New drop-down list on the Data tab of the network ribbon.
+After a diagram template is specified as a subnetwork diagram template for a utility network tier and you are consuming the utility network service, this diagram template is no longer available in the New drop-down list on the Utility Network tab on the ribbon.
 It stays available from this drop-down list when working with a database connection for testing purposes.

-Set up the network devices you expect as controllers for the tier
+Set up the network devices you expect to use as controllers for the tier

 Create the subnetwork system diagrams